Every Fast Food Oatmeal—Ranked!

 Nutrition: 290 calories, 4 g fat (1.5 g saturated fat) 160 mg sodium, 58 g carbs, 0 g fiber, 32 g sugar, 5 g protein

-Like Dunkin' Donuts, McDonald's Oatmeal has an ingredient list that's hard to count and even harder to pronounce.
+Like Dunkin’ Donuts, McDonald’s Oatmeal has an ingredient list that’s hard to count and even harder to pronounce.
 Even the apples are coated in an artificial additive!
 Going head to head, these products are pretty even when it comes to calories, fat, carbs, and sugar.
-But, sodium is the tie breaker here.
-McDonald's has a slight edge because it has about a third of the salt content found in Dunkin' Oatmeal.
-Salt intake is on our list of 50 Little Things Making You Fatter and Fatter since sodium causes us to hold on to water weight and has been proven to hinder our fullness signals!
-Despite the lower salt content, McDonald's Oatmeal should still be avoided when possible.
+But, sodium is the tiebreaker here.
+McDonald’s has a slight edge because it has about a third of the salt content found in Dunkin’ Oatmeal.
+High salt intake causes weight gain since sodium causes us to hold on to water weight and has been proven to hinder our fullness signals!
+Despite the lower salt content, McDonald’s Oatmeal should still be avoided when possible.
 It is extremely high in carbs and sugar in addition to all those artificial ingredients.

 Steak N’ Shake Perfect Start Oatmeal